 7. Sharpen the saw

 You will undoubtedly be gaining many new, cultural insights and experiences as an exporter and any investment you make into language and culture will enable you to reap benefits both in business and personal terms.
 Sharpening your exporting skills and knowledge is an investment worth making and may include engaging in cultural training and briefings, such as those provided by the Department for International Trade NW.

 It’s estimated that 18% of the world’s population speaks English as a second or other language (just 7% speak English as their native language), but English is no easier than other languages to learn to speak well.

 As someone who has both language learning and teaching experience I appreciate how challenging it is to learn to speak a language well, but learning a little of the native tongue - even just a few basic phrases – builds credibility by demonstrating that you are investing in your business relationship, can be fun and is certainly very rewarding.

 8. Contact the Department for International Trade NW or the Business Growth Hub

 Yes, there’s actually an 8th habit worth developing!
 A success requires a market-by-market approach to strategic planning, building new knowledge and skills and developing realistic goals − we provide professional support for every step of your export-led business growth journey.

-Contact us if you want to talk about growing your business overseas.
+Get in touch through Enquire & Grow if you want to talk about growing your business overseas.